commonsense/divisi2/doc/tutorial_aspace.rst

     and jump to :ref:`aspace_svd`.
 But if you keep reading this section, we'll show you how to *make* that matrix.

+    The exact results you get, of course, may depend on which release of the ConceptNet matrix you use, or which release of the ConceptNet graph you built it from.

 The graph file is packaged with Divisi and stored in the csc/divisi2/data directory, so we can use a special path beginning with `data:` to get at it.
 You could give a normal path as well to load a different file.